 What should I do if I am worried or concerned?

 If you are worried or concerned about something that has happened to you, a friend or someone you know, please call the Multi-Agency Safeguarding Hub (MASH) on 0300 126 7000.

 Various professionals from different organisations work together in the MASH, including social care, police and the NHS.
 By working together, we are able to share and use information to help us to decide on the best course of action in relation to your concern.

-For more information click on the link below to be directed to the Northamptonshire County Council website:
+For more information click on the link below to be directed to Northamptonshire Childrens Trust website

 Safeguarding Adults - Reporting a concern